ProjectProvenance/proof-points/docs/specification.md

 ## Proof Point Issuer

-Each Proof Point declares an `issuer` which is an Ethereum address represented either directly or using the did:web protocol.
-Where the `issuer` is represented using a did:web URI it will be neccesary to resolve this to an Ethereum address in order to either `issue`, `commit` or `validate` it.
+Each Proof Point declares an `issuer` which is an Ethereum address represented either directly or using the [did:web](https://w3c-ccg.github.io/did-method-web/) protocol.
+Where the `issuer` is represented using a `did:web` URI it will be necessary to resolve this to an Ethereum address in order to either `issue`, `commit` or `validate` it.
 For more information on how to do this please see the [did:web Decentralized Identifier Method Specification](https://w3c-ccg.github.io/did-method-web/)